-- 12.13 Any decision to delay a break in an interview must be recorded, with reasons, in the interview record. - 12.14 All written statements made at police stations under caution shall be written on forms provided for the purpose. - 12.15 All written statements made under caution shall be taken in accordance with Annex D. Before a person makes a written statement under caution at a police station they shall be reminded about the right to legal advice.
+- 12.12 Any decision to delay a break in an interview must be recorded, with reasons, in the interview record. - 12.13 All written statements made at police stations under caution shall be written on forms provided for the purpose. - 44 Police and Criminal Evidence Act 1984 Code C

+12.14 All written statements made under caution shall be taken in accordance with Annex D. Before a person makes a written statement under caution at a police station, they shall be reminded about the right to legal advice.
 See Note 12A.

-- 12A It is not normally necessary to ask for a written statement if the interview was recorded in accordance with the Code of Practice issued under TACT Schedule 8 Paragraph 3.
-Statements under caution should normally be taken in these circumstances only at the person's express wish.
-A person may however be asked if they want to make such a statement. - Meal breaks should normally last at least 45 minutes and shorter breaks after two hours should last at least 15 minutes.
+- 12A It is not normally necessary to ask for a written statement if the interview was recorded in writing and the record signed in accordance with paragraph 11.11 or audibly or visually recorded in accordance with Code E or F. Statements under caution should normally be taken in these circumstances only at the person's express wish.
+A person may however be asked if they want to make such a statement. - 12B Meal breaks should normally last at least 45 minutes and shorter breaks after two hours should last at least 15 minutes.
 If the interviewer delays a break in accordance with paragraph 12.8 and prolongs the interview, a longer break should be provided.
-If there is a short interview, and another short interview is contemplated, the length of the break may be reduced if there are reasonable grounds to believe this is necessary to avoid any of the consequences in paragraph 12.8(i) to (iii). - 12C Consideration should be given to the matters referred to in paragraph 12.9 after a period of over 24 hours without questioning.
-This is to ensure that extended periods of detention without an indication that the investigation remains ongoing do not contribute to a deterioration of the detainee's well-being.
+If there is a short interview and another short interview is contemplated, the length of the break may be reduced if there are reasonable grounds to believe this is necessary to avoid any of the consequences in paragraph 12.8(i) to (iii).